thai-ng/Renderer/README.txt

-Developed with Qt 5.7.1 - MSVC 2015 64bit
+Developed with Qt 5.7.1 - MSVC 2017 64bit

-Compiled and tested with MSVC 2015 compiler.
+Compiled and tested with MSVC 2017 compiler.

-Used Xiaolin Wu's anti aliasing algorithm for anti-aliasing line drawing.
 Modified some of skeleton code to address compiler warnings at /W4 compiler option.

-Uses std::variant, so require MSVC2015+, or gcc7+, or clang4+
+Uses std::variant, require MSVC2017, or gcc7+, or clang4+